brendonthiede/brendon-k8s-demo/README.md

 ```

 Depending on how your system is set up, you may need to relax execution policies.
 To disable them outright, you can just run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` to allow the unsigned script to run.

+## Troubleshooting

+### remote error: tls: bad record MAC

+If you end up with errors like "remote error: tls: bad record MAC" during image pull (and other activities) while using Multipass, it sounds like there may be some bugs with using WiFi with [Hyper-V](https://stackoverflow.com/a/56946337) and/or [WSL](https://github.com/microsoft/WSL/issues/4306).
+I resolved this by plugging in an wired connection.